 How to Use

 Pour a can or bottle of unsweetened coconut milk in a bowl and refrigerate overnight so it hardens.
-Section hair into 3-5 sections and section, by section, apply the milk from roots to ends of your hair (hair should be dry when applied).
+Section hair into 3-5 sections.
+Section by section, apply the milk from roots to ends of your hair (hair should be dry when applied).
 Cover head with a shower cap and leave the mask on for about 20 minutes.
 Rinse hair in the shower and comb out.

 If you have dry ends but your scalp tends to get oily, apply this mask only to the bottom 3/4 of hair, keeping it off the scalp.

 Coconut Milk & Avocado Hair Mask